mercury-telemetry/mercury-telemetry/docs/configure_grafana.md

 1. Grafana Set-Up

-    - Install Grafana
+    - A. Install Grafana
-    - Install TrackMap Plug-in
+    - B. Install TrackMap Plug-in

 2. Add a Grafana Host to Mercury</a></li>
 3. Manage Grafana Hosts